What is Sleep Apnea?

 Other Snoring Problems

 Though snoring may be a sign of sleep apnea, it can also occur independently.
-If your excessive snoring is bothering your partner, we have treatment options available.
+If your excessive snoring is bothering your partner, we have snoring solutions available.
 The most nonintrusive method is a simple oral appliance that keeps the tongue from obstructing the airway while you sleep.
 These appliances are similar to nightguards and orthodontic retainers worn at night.

 Sleep Studies: Ares Watermark